COSC3020/tsp-local-search-Mgoodno1/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+Runtime Analysis:
+Worst-case time complexity: O(n^3), dominated by the 2-opt swap operation and the nested loops.
+Worst-case space complexity: O(n^2), dominated by the distance matrix and the route array.

+Sources:
+Lecture Notes
+ChatGpt